Confident, Open and Bold |

 Hiding Aggression: Unlike authoritative stance, we grip upper arm behind our back to control ourselves from beating somebody. |

-Imposing Smartness: If an individual (mostly male) on wants to pose himself as smarter than others, he/she seats in a chair by facing its back in front of the other individual(s). |
+Imposing Smartness: If an individual (mostly male) on wants to pose himself as smarter than others, it seats in a chair by facing its back in front of the other individual(s). |

-Leave me Alone: This is typical posture adopted when person is troubled, afraid, shocked, sad, crying or ruminating about something or somebody. |
+Leave me Alone: This is typical posture adapted when person is troubled, afraid, shocked, sad, crying or ruminating about something or somebody. |

 Can’t seat any longer: Under unconscious disinterest or impatience, we unconsciously prepare ourselves to remove ourselves from chair, stand up and walk away. |